blair-cannon/weather-app/pseudocode.md

     3. store good data back: to prevent extra calls, an array of executed API calls/searched, uses zicode as a key and data info is the stored object, checks that the searched zip code is already been cached within a time frame AND until page is refreshed
             - need a time stamp for when a zipcode was added to the local storage (so that we can set a time for it to be erased)
     )

+**Create variables**
+1. Input Box:
+- shows on init
+- takes in a 5 digit zipcode
+- turns yellow if anything but a number is typed
+- turns green when an appropriate input is typed
+- placeholder ex. zipcode
+- disappears when submit button is pushed

+2. Go button
+- shows on init
+- don't actually want submit to happen (prevent default)
+- instead: we want the click --> fetch API data OR show saved data that has been stored if the entered zip has already been fetched

+3. Header
+- always there

+4. Weather info container
+- not shown on init
+- hidden until data is fetched
+- not shown if there is an error from the submit
+- goes away when there is a new accurate search

+5. Helper text
+- hidden to start
+- shows when there is an invalid entry
+- under the input box

+6. Error modum
+- hidden at init
+- pops up when there is a fetch error
+- has a way to exit out of error
+- colored to display something is wrong

+7. Stored API calls
+- define empty array
+- fill array with keys of zip codes and the objects are the data retrieved
+- data will be displayed from array if a stored key is called
+- will delete key/object if stored for 2 hours

+8. weatherLink

+9. weatherInfoState = {
+    city:
+    temperature:
+    condition:
+    other:
+}
+- define locations for each and then with each fetch, we will update state

+**FUNCTIONALITY**

+Function INIT:
+    - display input box with placeholder
+    - display button
+    - display header
+    - helperText, weatherContainer, errorModum = all hidden

+Function checkSubmission
+    - if submission != number --> helperText = display && input box color = yellow
+    - if submission = one of the saved keys --> display data to weatherContainer
+    - if submission.length != 4 --> helperText = display && input box color = yellow
+    - when correct submission --> input box color = green

+Function asyncAxios:
+    TRY:
+    - request --> await axios.get(weatherLink)
+    - response --> get data (response.data)
+    - setState() with the response
+    CATCH:
+    - error

+Function setState:
+- textContent for city (weatherInfoState.city) = response city (response.city?)
+- appendChild to weatherContainer city p

+- textContent for temperature (weatherInfoState.temperature) = response temperature in all 3 conversions (response.kelvin, response.fahrenheit, response.celcius ? )
+- appendChild to weatherContainer temperature p

+- textContent for condition (weatherInfoState.condition) = response condition (response.condition?)
+- appendChild to weatherContainer condition p

+- textContent for other (weatherInfoState.other) = response other (response.other? (depends on what is found))
+- appendChild to weatherContainer condition p

+HTML
+- div around this organism:
+- H1 tag: Weather App
+- input box
+- button

+- div for weather container --> this is where i will append the different boxes

+**Start the program**
+weatherLink
+cityBox = createElement('p')
+temperatureBox = createElement('p')
+conditionBox = createElement('p')

+init
+checkSubmission
+asyncAxios
+setState